hdecoded/media-server/README.md

 8. Navigate to the docker-compose.yml location
 9. Enter `docker-compose up -d`
 10. Run `docker ps` or `docker-compose ps` to check the status of the containers.

-## Configuring Services

-Please refer to the respective Service pages for configuration steps.